shen341/chromeExtension/extension/readme.md

 ### content.js
 Key functions:
 - `checkDrawerAndInitialize()`: Checks for drawer content and initializes the extension
-- `findStayCodeAndAddButton()`: Locates the stay code and adds the SwitchBot button
+- `findStayCodeAndAddButton()`: Locates the stay code and adds the Iot button
-- `addSwitchBotButton()`: Creates and inserts the SwitchBot button
+- `addIotButton()`: Creates and inserts the Iot button
-- `handleSwitchBotClick()`: Handles button clicks and fetches password data
+- `handleIotClick()`: Handles button clicks and fetches password data

 ## Technical Implementation